mainmatter/playbook/workflow/design/README.md

 review should reply in a timely manner - even if it's to ask for someone else to be chosen if they do not have the time to do a proper review.

-Once the reviewer approved the changes, the change can be applied by any team member including the change's author.
+Once the reviewer approved the changes, they can be applied by any team member including the change's author.
 If the original reviewer would like a second review by another team member, potentially one more familiar with the aspects of the design that are changed, they will ask for it.
 In case anything comes up in the review that cannot be resolved between the reviewer and the author of the pull request, a third person should be brought in to resolve the deadlock.

 Changes to design sources need to be reviewed for: